The power principle

 How do you maintain power in the hands of the good?
 Let us assume that the problem of who gets the power is somehow solved; that a way is discerned to select only (or mostly) the good people to hold power.
 Perhaps an election is held and the electorate makes the correct choice among potential rulers.
 A second practical problem now arises: How do we keep the evil people from eventually wresting control of the monopoly from the good?
 Remember we started with the assumption that all or perhaps many people are corrupt or will try to take unfair advantage over others, for which reason we need a coercive monopoly of force.
 However, the solution provided by the Power Principle solution creates an enormously attractive target of opportunity for those people in society who wish to take advantage of others, which might be called the “capture effect.”

-The inherent instability of the Power Paradigm can be analogized to that of the policy of mutual assured destruction.
+The inherent instability of the Power Paradigm can be analogised to that of the policy of mutual assured destruction.
 Once a sufficiently serious mistake is made, the game is up.
 With nuclear weapons we risk the destruction of the planet.
-With the Power Paradigm we risk the institutionalized and legitimized misuse of power.
+With the Power Paradigm we risk the institutionalised and legitimised misuse of power.
 Given the perquisites of power, bad rulers can be locked in place requiring nothing short of a revolution to remove them.
 What is the likelihood of forever making the correct choices in this winner-take-all game of picking rulers?